w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Use headings to convey meaning and structure

-Use clear and simple headings to split up text into manageable chunks.
+Use clear and simple headings to group related paragraphs.
 Headings should be short and describe or introduce the following section.

 {::nomarkdown}
 <%= example %>